 - Click Add and configure a cache policy based on service requirements, as shown in Figure 1.
 Table 1 describes the parameters.

 By default, CDN has a rule for newly added acceleration domain names.
 The rule specifies that the maximum cache age for All files is 30 days.
 You can modify but not delete this rule.

 Resources of a specified file type

 If the service type of a newly added acceleration domain name is Website, File download, or On-demand service and its origin server is a private one, CDN adds a rule to it by default.
 The rule specifies that the maximum age is 0 for common dynamic files, such as the .php .jsp .asp and .aspx files.
 That is, CDN retrieves such files from the origin server for every request.
 You can modify or delete this rule.

 All file formats are supported.
 A maximum of 20 file name suffixes can be entered.
 Use semicolons (;) to separate one suffix from another.
 Each suffix must start with a period (.).

 For example, .jpg;.zip;.exe

-A path must start with a slash (/) and multiple file paths must be separated by semicolons (;).
-The total number of directory paths cannot exceed 20.
+A directory must start with a slash (/) and multiple directories must be separated by semicolons (;).
+The total number of directories cannot exceed 20.